sharecjs/sharec/README.md

 Minify and support your big configs with extraction to external package with `share`.

-Just move all configuration (include file) to another package, install `sharec` and distribute it through projects!
+Just move all configuration (with files) to another package, install `sharec` and distribute it through projects!

+What is `sharec` key features:

+- **Simple** – you can create you configs package in a few minutes
+- **Sharable** – configuration now is a external package which can be installed anywhere
+- **Maintainable** – you can install, update and remove configs without any pain
+- **Smart** – diffucult configs will be merged with special strategies

 ```diff
 {